 If you are a Director for a Canadian Company doing business in India you will be required to obtain a Director Identification Number or what is commonly called a DIN.
 In addition to this you may have to apply for a Digital Signature Certificate for Directors or a DSC.
 To carry out any major financial or trading in India you will need to register for a PAN card or Permanent Account Number with the income tax department.
 As part of the DIN, DSC and PAN application process your supporting documents will need to be presented for Attestation at the Indian High Commission in Canada.
 But before being attested at the Consulate of the Indian Embassy there are a few steps you will need to take before your documents will be accepted.
 This applies to documents such as an Identity Document, Passport, Director Affidavit, Certificate of Incorporation, Certificate of Good Standing, Directors Resolution, Agreements, Power of Attorney and Notice of Change documents.
-Ask us about your document for more information.

 Is Attestation or Apostille the same as Legalization in India?